edzillion/blood-n-guts/README.md

 ## Customization

+⚙️ Since v0.7.2 it is possible to save settings on **The Forge**.
+In this case the settings are stored in your [Assets Library](https://forge-vtt.com/assets/browse#/) in a folder called `blood-n-guts`.
+Replace `/Data/blood-n-guts` with this folder in the instructions below.

+**Recomended Forge workflow**: install and enable module, files will be created in `Assets Library`.
+Go there are download `blood-n-guts` folder.
+Edit files locally, then upload back to same location.

 ⚙️ Since v0.6.9 it is now possible to save settings permanently.
 These settings files are stored in `/Data/blood-n-guts/` (note: this is *not* inside the `modules` folder).
 The files (in JSON format) and the folders will be created for you on install.

 * If you add a customisation with the same name as a default - it will overwrite the default with your settings.